maniospas/Mango/README.md

 ### About

 There are a lot of tools to write code in various languages, and Mango here is the one I am creating.
 The main idea is to provide common useful features at a fraction of the complexity...
-Ony might say as simple as eating a fruit! :-) Jump straight into coding and running things.
+Perhaps as simple as eating a fruit!
+:mango: Jump straight into coding and running things.

 Mango is kept simple by providing a small set of vital operations that do not need menus organize.
 Most UI buttons can be used with common shortcuts; hover over them for a refresher.